the-laughing-monkey/cicada-platform/README.md

 Now that we have a general understanding of the essential Kademlia concepts, which you can dig further into at the design site, we can shift to how to enhance and improve the basically sound framework provided by the authors.

-Much of our thinking on how to improve the networking of the DD platform comes from the excellent research paper called &quot; [S/Kademlia: A Practical Approach Towards Secure Key Based Routing](http://www.tm.uka.de/doc/SKademlia_2007.pdf).&quot; The authors go a long way to creating a secure version of Kademlia, outlining a number of attacks (briefly summarized below), as well as excellent though incomplete solutions to these attacks.
+Much of our thinking on how to improve the networking of the DD platform comes from the excellent research paper called &quot;[S/Kademlia: A Practical Approach Towards Secure Key Based Routing](http://www.tm.uka.de/doc/SKademlia_2007.pdf).&quot; The authors go a long way to creating a secure version of Kademlia, outlining a number of attacks (briefly summarized below), as well as excellent though incomplete solutions to these attacks.
 However, this project deviates from the thinking of the paper in one key aspect:

 - Defeating/Impeding Sybil attacks